Competing magnetic phases in Cr$_{3+\delta}$Te$_4$ are spatially segregated: Results and Analysis

 \subsection{FM phase from \gls*{SCND} for $\delta=-0.1$}

-An issue of considerable discussion concerns the orientation of the FM moments.
+An issue that has been the subject of considerable discussion concerns the orientation of the FM moments.
 Neutron diffraction is sensitive to the spin direction, as the magnetic intensity for a particular wave vector {\bf Q} is proportional to the square of the spin component perpendicular to {\bf Q}.
 In their \gls*{NPD} studies, Bertaut {\it et al.} \cite{bert64} and Andresen \cite{andr70} reported that the spins are along ${\bf a}$; however, this was not a unique fit, as they did not separately resolve a number of reflections for reciprocal lattice vectors {\bf G} in very different directions.
 Later, Yamaguchi and Hashimoto \cite{yama72} performed magnetization measurements on a single crystal for ${\bf H} \parallel {\bf c}$ and ${\bf H}\perp{\bf c}$; they concluded that $c$ is the easy axis.
 Our results indicate that neither of these conclusions is correct.

 From Fig.~\ref{fg:200}, we see that there is significant FM intensity in both the (0 0 $-2$) and (2 0 0) reflections, from which we immediately conclude that there must be significant moment components perpendicular to both {\bf c} and {\bf a}.
-The lack of temperature dependence of the (2 0 $-2$) intensity tells us that there cannot be a significant component along {\bf b}.
+The lack of temperature dependence of the (2 0 $-2$) intensity tells us that there cannot be a significant component along {\bf b}, consistent with the symmetry constraint.

 To quantitatively analyze the spin directions, we determined the integrated intensities for phase A at $T=4$~K and subtracted the values at 350~K to isolate the FM intensities.
 We restricted the moment directions to be within the $a$-$c$ plane, but allowed the size and directions of the spins on the Cr$_{\rm h}$ and Cr$_{\rm i}$ sites to be independent.
 Figure~\ref{fg:FM_fit} compares the experimental and fitted intensities.
 The fit yields a moment of 5.6(3)~$\mu_{\rm B}$ on Cr$_{\rm h}$ oriented along $[0.72, 0, -0.69]$ (corresponding to an angle $\theta = 46^\circ$ from $-{\bf c}$ in the $a$-$c$ plane) and 3.7(5)~$\mu_{\rm B}$ on Cr$_{\rm i}$ oriented along $[0.90, 0, -0.45]$ ($\theta = 63^\circ$); the average moment per Cr is 5.0(4)~$\mu_{\rm B}$.
 Both spin orientations are canted in the $a$-$c$ plane, but by different amounts.